 -Expert consultation from the TVA-certified energy advisor.

-If any heating system, water heating, or appliance uses propane or natural gas as the fuel source, or if the home has an attached garage, then the home shall have operating carbon monoxide (CO) monitor(s).
-The monitors must be present and operating before improvements are inspected and/or rebated.
+- If any heating system, water heating, or appliance uses propane or natural gas as the fuel source, or if the home has an attached garage, then the home shall have operating carbon monoxide (CO) monitor(s).
+The monitors must be present and operating before improvements are inspected.

-You can access the eScore Portal to find contractors eligible to install recommended qualified energy efficiency improvement(s) at your home.
+You can access the to find contractors eligible to install recommended energy efficiency improvement(s) at your home.